vikram0123/Arms-Roped-Challenge/README.md

 # Arms-Roped-Challenge
+The ARMS ROPED challenge is a binary exploitation challenge that involves bypassing the stack canary, address randomization (ASLR), and non-executable stack to achieve code execution by utilizing the Return-Oriented Programming (ROP) technique.

 The first series includes analysis at the binary level: participation in binary examination by the use of Ghidra tools to understand the architecture and functionalities of the "arms-roped" binary file.
 Analysis was conducted at both static and dynamic levels to identify